Zubin Kanga: Career

-Kanga appeared at Huddersfield Contemporary Music Festival in 2018 with his programme Wikipiano, named after a commissioned piece by Alexander Schubert, Wiki piano.net.
+Kanga appeared at Huddersfield Contemporary Music Festival in 2018 with his programme Wikipiano, named after a commissioned piece by Alexander Schubert, WIKI-PIANO.NET.
 The score is derived from a web page which members of the public can edit by adding text, directions, notation, images, and YouTube videos.
 In the same year, Kanga premiered Brett Dean's Rooms of Elsinore at the Extended Play new music marathon alongside his own composition Spider Web Castle.
-Kanga performed his realisation of Julius Eastman's Gay Guerrilla at London Contemporary Music Festival in 2016 alongside Hind, Siwan Rhys, and Eliza McCarthy, which was later featured (uncredited) in video installation The Third Part of the Third Measure.
+Kanga has performed several times at London Contemporary Music Festival, premiering Michael Finnissy's Hammerklavier – Part 1 and Alwynne Pritchard's Heart of Glass, as well as performing his realisation of Julius Eastman's Gay Guerrilla at London Contemporary Music Festival alongside Hind, Siwan Rhys, and Eliza McCarthy, which was later featured (uncredited) in video installation The Third Part of the Third Measure.

 Kanga has received international critical acclaim since being awarded "Best Newcomer" in the 2010 ABC Limelight Awards.
 His Melbourne Festival performance of John Cage's Sonatas and Interludes was described in The Age as "a blaze of retrospective creative brilliance", while his 2019 Australian tour Piano Ex Machina was described by Limelight magazine as "a rewarding experience, rich in possibility, infused with curiosity and playfulness, and not afraid to explore conceptual and expressive horizons well beyond the boundaries of a traditional piano recital".
+He premiered a major new piano and multimedia work by Philip Venables, Answer Machine Tape, 1987 in 2022, exploring the life of New York artist David Wojnarowicz using a KeyScanner by the Augmented Instruments Laboratory to allow the piano to type text live onto the screen.
+He toured it to Time of Music Festival, November Music, and Huddersfield Contemporary Music Festival.